crate/crate/docs/sql/statements/select.rst

 ``GROUP BY ALL``
 ''''''''''''''''

-``GROUP BY ALL`` is a convenient shorthand syntax that automatically groups by all non-aggregate columns in the SELECT list.
+``GROUP BY ALL`` is a shorthand syntax that groups all non-aggregate columns in the SELECT list.
 This eliminates the need to explicitly list all grouping columns.

 ::